 St Ives North primary school has ballooned in size and the streets surrounding are wholly inadequate to deal with the parents clogging the area at drop off and pick up times.
 The NSW government is obviously trying to make Sydney unliveable.
-Who will want to live in an approximate surgery and the parents are infractive street.

-in an expensive concrete jungle with poor infrastructure?
+Who will want to live in an expensive concrete jungle with poor infrastructure?